Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 #### Night Instructions:

 * **Turn off the projector**
-* **Turn off lamps and lights as needed**
+* **Turn off any lamps and lights as needed**
 ::: tip
-We suggest the steps above for longevity of the projector bulb and light bulbs, as well as energy conservation.
+We recommend the steps above for longevity of the room as well as the projector bulb and light bulbs.
 :::

 ---------------------------------------------------------------------------------------------------------